 Inappropriate dog breeds for cats

-Guard dogs (schnauzers, terriers, cane corsos, and dobermans, to name a few) have one main goal – protect the home and the owner at any cost.
+Guard dogs (schnauzers, terriers, cane corsos, and dobermans, to name a few) have one main goal – to protect the home and the owner at any cost.